ShakeAlert: 2019 Cholame earthquake

-On December 17, 2019, the recently released MyShake app sent its first alert for a MW4.3 earthquake in the Cholame Valley.
+On December 17, 2019, the then recently released MyShake app sent its first alert for a MW4.3 earthquake in the Cholame Valley.
 (Even though the earthquake was below the MW4.5 threshold, a warning was still transmitted through the app, because preliminary readings measured the magnitude as 4.8.)
 No Wireless Emergency Alert was transmitted because the magnitude of the earthquake was below the 5.0 threshold.

 2021 Antelope Valley earthquake

-The 2021 Antelope Valley earthquake occurred in a rural area near the California-Nevada border.
-Due to the remoteness of the area, there were few sensor stations near the earthquake and this resulted in the MW6.0 earthquake incorrectly being split into "phantom quakes" by the system–a MW4.8 near Lee Vining, MW4.8 near Stockton, and MW4.3 near Mammoth Lakes.
+The 2021 Antelope Valley earthquake occurred in a rural area near the California–Nevada border.
+Due to the remoteness of the area, there were few sensor stations near the earthquake and this resulted in the MW6.0 earthquake incorrectly being split into "phantom quakes" by the system – a MW4.8 near Lee Vining, MW4.8 near Stockton, and MW4.3 near Mammoth Lakes.
 Additionally, it took the system 25 seconds to declare an earthquake and issue an alert.
 While mobile apps received the alert, the warning was for an earthquake identified as MW4.8 near Stockton (an incorrect magnitude and location).
 No Wireless Emergency Alert was transmitted because the system initially estimated the magnitude to be below the required MW5.0 threshold (finalized reports showed the earthquake had actually exceeded the threshold for a WEA alert).